Here’s a short video I made that has some basic but important advice for moms when their kid comes out.

 Wendy Wiley Canedy

 Serendipitydodah for Moms is a private Facebook group created as an extension of the Serendipitydodah blog.
-The group is secret so that only members can find it or see what is posted in the group.
+The group is private so only members can see who is in the group and what is posted in the group.
 The group was started in June 2014 and presently has more than 1,300 members.
 The space was specifically created for open minded Christian moms who have LGBT kids and want to develop and maintain healthy, loving, authentic relationships with their LGBT kids.

 For more info email firstname.lastname@example.org